bellerus/dotfiles/README.md

 ## How to install
 - Clone repo
 - Run "ln -s /path/to/repo/.bash_profile /destination (likely root)
-- Copy vimrc to root
+- Cd to root and run "ln -s /path/to/repo/.vimrc .vimrc"